satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Figure 1.
 A patch submission workflow for the Android project. [source: http://source.android.com/source/life-of-a-patch.html]

-Problems with current peer-review system
+Problems with current peer-review process

 1. Reviewers are expected to have comprehensive expertise.